 D&D Puzzles – D&D Trap and Puzzle Ideas

 The ultimate D&D Puzzle Book for including puzzles in your Dungeons & Dragons™, Pathfinder, and Fantasy RPG games is now available on DriveThruRPG.
 Wally DM’s Journal of Puzzle Encounters is a must-have book for any new or veteran Game Master.
 Within this journal you will find 60 puzzles that you can use to add an element of mystery, intrigue and fun to your fantasy role-playing games.
 This book is already on the Best Seller list on DriveThruRPG.
-Earning an ELECTRUM medal award and selling over 300 copies in just 5 days!
+Earning a the PLATINUM Best Seller Award by selling over 1,000 copies in just 6 weeks!

 Your players will have their characters swapping out gems of an owl statue to open doors, turning their hand to stone to unlock a portal, or tasting a cube to see if its bitter or sweet in order to solve a puzzle.
 This book of Puzzle Encounters are fresh ideas that can be adjusted to fit your game or used “as is” right out of the book!